 http://travelengine.eu/switzerland-zurich-from-e-60/ Almost another 40% of the population are scattered throughout Mongolia with their 56 million head of sheep, goats, cattle, horses, and camels.
 There are 21 provinces called aimag.
 Each aimag has a central city or town, and about 15-22 sub-provinces called soum(county).

 70% of Mongolia is under the age of 35, and the genders are pretty well balanced.
 84% are Khalkha Mongols, 6% Kazakhs, and 10% other groups.

+It is a vast emptiness that links land and sky.
+And it’s one of the last few places on the planet where nomadic life is still a living tradition.
+Mongolia has the lowest population density in the world.
+For 3 000 years, the people of the steppes have adopted a pastoral way of life moving in search of best pastures and campsites.
 Mongolians raise their five domestic animals (sheep, horse, cow, camel, and goat).
-The raise them in the broad region of forest, steppe and Gobi desert.
+They raise them in the broad region of forest, steppe, and Gobi desert.
 Especially they respect their horses.
 Mongolians see their horses are their best friends.
-Mongolian nomadic people move into place to place 2-4 times a year as well as it is depending on livestock’s pasture.
+Mongolian nomadic people move into place to place 2-4 times a year as well as it depends on livestock’s pasture.